oneapi-src/oneDNN/doc/programming_model/attributes.md

 ============================================

 A quick recap of the primitive creation step, which consists of the following:
-1. Initializing an operation descriptor, which contains some basic information about the operation.
-2. Creating a primitive descriptor based on the operation descriptor, engine, and **attributes**.
+1. Creating a primitive descriptor based on the engine, operation parameters, and **attributes**.
 During creation of a primitive for backward propagation, the primitive descriptor from the forward propagation might be required as well (see [Training-Specific Aspects](@ref dev_guide_inference_and_training_aspects_training)).
-3. Creating a primitive, solely based on a primitive descriptor.
+2. Creating a primitive, solely based on a primitive descriptor.

 Details on why all these steps are required can be found in
 @ref dev_guide_basic_concepts.
 The fact that is important for us now is that